rkitover/windows-dev-guide/README.md

 The `python` and `pip` tools (version 3) come from the Chocolatey python package.
 There is nothing special you have to do to install modules with `pip`.

+The `perl` command comes from StrawberryPerl from Chocolatey, it is mostly fully functional and allows you to install many modules from CPAN without issues.
+See the `$env:PATH` override for it in the `$profile` above.

 The tools `cmake` and `ninja` come with Visual Studio, if you used my sample `$profile` section to set up the Visual Studio environment.
 You can get